-1. Fruit and vegetables reduce stroke risk by up to 21%
+- Fruit and vegetables reduce stroke risk by up to 13%

 Several studies have indicated that following a Mediterranean style diet is closely associated with reduced stroke risk.
-(1) This, in part, means eating five or more pieces of fruit or vegetables a day.
-Groups who ate the highest quantities of these foods had the lowest stroke risk – by as much as 21% (1).
+This, in part, means eating five or more pieces of fruit or vegetables a day.
+Groups who ate the highest quantities of these foods had the lowest stroke risk – by as much as 13% (1).

-Whilst fruit and vegetables are also rich in a wide range of micronutrients and antioxidants, it’s Vitamin C that is directly linked with a 19% reduction in risk.
-(2) Furthermore, it’s important that this water-soluble vitamin is absorbed from food, rather than supplements, to have any tangible benefits.
+Whilst fruit and vegetables are also rich in a wide range of micronutrients and antioxidants, it’s Vitamin C that is directly linked with a reduction in risk.
+Furthermore, it’s important that this water-soluble vitamin is absorbed from food, rather than supplements, to have any tangible benefits.
 One study found that citrus fruits, hard fruits (such as apples and pears, bananas, fruiting vegetables and root vegetables) lowered stroke risk (1).

 Sugar has hit the headlines in recent years due to the rise in obesity, especially in younger people, worldwide.
 Consuming less sugary foods not only helps to control weight and manage diabetes; it also lowers your risk of stroke.
-One study found consuming just one less sugar-laden, fizzy drink per day could reduce the chance of suffering a stroke by as much as 16%.
-(5)
+In contrast to this, artificially sweetened beverages, such as diet fizzy drinks, have been shown to increase the risk of heart attack and stroke (3).